frelon/suse-elemental/docs/linux-only-image.md

 ## Cleanup

-Since a loop device was attached to the RAW disk that was created as part of the [Prepare the Installation Target](#prepare-the-installation-target) section, we must clean this up.
+Since a loop device was attached to the RAW disk that was created as part of the [Prepare the Installation Target](#prepare-the-installation-target) section, you should deallocate the loop device:

 ```shell
 losetup -d /dev/loop0